 For anyone that’s read my blog before you’ll likely be aware that Chris Brookmyre is one of my favourite authors.
 His books were a suggestion by a friend, and I started with Quite Ugly One Morning, then binged my way through his books Where the Devil Drives which is about 15 books. ( luckily I had plenty of amazon vouchers to ease the financial pain!!!)

-I have yet to read his last two books, Places in Darkness ( which sounds amazing btw) and The way of all flesh but when the opportunity for an early copy of Fallen Angel popped up for review I couldnt resist requesting a copy. ( Thank you Little, Brown Book Group UK for obliging me) As its not part of the ‘Parlabane’ series I was excited to see where these new characters would lead us, whilst keeping an eye out for any crossovers, that are often so subtle you can miss with a Brookmyre book.
-I am going to try and keep this review spoiler free because the books not due out until April 25th, so I dont want to be that person but I cant make any promises, so read on at your own risk!
+I have yet to read his last two books, Places in Darkness ( which sounds amazing btw) and The way of all flesh but when the opportunity for an early copy of Fallen Angel popped up for review I couldn’t resist requesting a copy. ( Thank you Little, Brown Book Group UK for obliging me) As its not part of the ‘Parlabane’ series I was excited to see where these new characters would lead us, whilst keeping an eye out for any crossovers, that are often so subtle you can miss with a Brookmyre book.
+I am going to try and keep this review spoiler free because the books not due out until April 25th, so I don’t want to be that person but I cant make any promises, so read on at your own risk!
 A quick welcome to any of you swinging by because today is also day three of the Fallen Angel blog tour. make sure your check out the other blogs too.

 This is the story of families who visit their villas in Portugal and share a pool.
 The main family has a faded actress as the matriach, who just cant let go of her glory days, or admit her family might be less than perfect, her husband is now a famous author and conspiracy theorist debunker.
 They have a handful of kids, who now grown up have their own lives, and have their own secrets.
 There is the student who has lent her summer vacay to a Lawyer and his trophy wife, as a baby sitter in return for bed and board, and there is the history from 2002.